-If you do not incur enough expenses in a Plan Year (Calendar Year) to use up your HRA Account balance, you forfeit the unused amount in your HRA Account.
-Any unused amounts in your HRA Account at the end of the year will not be carried over into the next calendar year.
+If you do not incur enough expenses in a Plan Year (Calendar Year) to use up your HRA Account balance, you will not lose the unused amount in your HRA Account.
+Any unused amounts in your HRA Account at the end of the year will be carried over into the next calendar year.
+Eligible